Coast Guard Air Station Cape Cod

+Coast Guard Air Station Cape Cod is a United States Coast Guard Air Station located at Otis Air National Guard Base in Mashpee, Massachusetts and serves the Northeast U.S. from Canada to New York.
+It was established in 1970.

 Missions

 The missions of CGAS Cape Cod include search and rescue (SAR), maritime law enforcement, International Ice Patrol, aids to navigation support (such as operating lighthouses), and marine environmental protection (such as responding to oil spills).
 Currently, CGAS Cape Cod maintains and operates the HC-144 Ocean Sentry aircraft, along with HH-60 Jayhawk helicopters.
 CGAS Cape Cod is located in part within the town of Sandwich, Massachusetts.

 History

 Beginnings

 In the 1950s, helicopters began to be incorporated into the United States Coast Guard.
 One such helicopter, the H-25A Army Mule was built with amphibious capabilities.
 Float planes were no longer needed because of this development.
 Therefore, places like Coast Guard Air Station Salem were slowly being phased out.
 In the 1960s, the Coast Guard began searching for a replacement facility for Coast Guard Air Station Salem, that was in service from 1935 to 1970.
 Salem was not able to expand, and the Coast Guard needed a space that could grow as needed and accommodate modern aircraft.